 I add the true story that once I ate figs from my own fig tree when money was short at the end of the month!

-I remind students had no interest in teaching them facts about figs. Although I do concede in jest that, for the rest of their lives, they will always have expert status in table conversation whenever figs are served.
+I remind students had that I had no interest in teaching them facts about figs. Although I do concede in jest that, for the rest of their lives, they will always have expert status in table conversation whenever figs are served.
 By the end of the fig sessions, the value of a multi-perspective approach in building a rich understanding about almost any topic should be self-evident.
-The TOK class should be asked what they think.